grantcarthew/python-define/README.md

 # define

-An OpenAI-powered command-line linguistics assistant.
+An AI-powered command-line linguistics assistant.

 If you're like me, you often feel unsure about the spelling of words, and sometimes even the definition of a word.
 Perhaps you're a programmer trying to come up with a name for that variable, function, data, or whatever else.

 The 'define' command is a godsend.
-It's one of the best things to come out of Large Language Models.
+It's one of the best things to come out of the Artificial Intelligence boom.

-It uses the OpenAI API to query definitions of words, correct spelling mistakes, and provide synonyms as well as antonyms.
+It uses a Large Language Model API to query definitions of words, correct spelling mistakes, and provide synonyms as well as antonyms.

-The 'define' command solely utilizes ChatGPT v4o and will cost you around $2 USD per month for typical use.
+The 'define' command will cost you less than $2 USD per month for typical use.

 ## define IS NOT

-- A general purpose OpenAI client
+- A general purpose AI client
-- A free tool to use, you will need an [OpenAI API Key](https://platform.openai.com/account/api-keys)
+- A free tool to use, you will need an AI API Key
 - Always perfect in its response

 ## Installation